 Tip 17 VERTEX MARKERS

-The current version of QGIS supports two kinds of vertex-markers - a semi-transparent circle or a cross.
+The current version of QGIS supports three kinds of vertex-markers - Semi transparent circle, Cross and None.
 To change the marker style, choose Options from the Settings menu and click on the Digitizing tab and select the appropriate entry.